wrong-commit/kafka-crypto-price-tracker/README.md

 # Crypto Price Tracker

-Crypto Coin price tracker and Profit Loss Estimator.
+Crypto Coin price tracker and Profit and Loss Tracker.
 Built with GoLang on Kafka and MongoDB.
+Features:
+- golang microservice for publishing Crypto price messages
+- golang microservices for consuming crypto price changes messages and updating the database
+- golang API for serving front end requests
-Multiple consumers read from two partitions on a single topic.
+- simple HTML front end for tracking profit and loss Multiple consumers read from two partitions on a single topic.

 ## Example Screenshot
 <!-- ![Alt text](/screenshots/alpha.png "AlpBha Version") -->